PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 .. _Select_handshape:

-1. Selecting a predefined handshape
+1. Selecting a Predefined Handshape
 `````````````````
 To select a predefined handshape click on the hand icon on the menu bar at the top left.
 A new window will open.
 The predefined handshapes are organized vertically by base handshape and horizontally by modification type.
 For example, if you are searching for 'clawed-F', you can find if in the 'F' row and the 'clawed' column.